Choosing the right tradesperson to fix your chimney or fireplace

 Ask who will actually be doing the work

-Many good tradesmen subcontract out certain tasks - this is not necessarily a problem.
+Many good tradespeople subcontract out certain tasks - this is not necessarily a problem.
 But it’s important you find out the extent to which work will be outsourced - and crucially, who will take responsibility if there are any issues or problems.
 Paul says:

 I don’t use subcontractors at all - it’s all done in-house.
 I employ the whole team, which means I can vouch for the quality of all the work that’s done, and take complete responsibility for it.

-It is relatively common for a tradesman to ask for a deposit before work begins - typically 25% or less of the total cost of the job.
+It is relatively common for a tradesperson to ask for a deposit before work begins - typically 25% or less of the total cost of the job.
 This is particularly the case with projects like stove installations, where the cost of materials themselves can be substantial.